Transforming Healthcare: Meet Dr. Lorna Fedelem of Lorna J. Fedelem, MD – Concierge Medicine & Wellness Center

 Comprehensive and Personalized Care

-At Lorna Fedelem MD Wellness Center, Dr. Fedelem offers personalized concierge medical care alongside a diverse range of aesthetic treatments.
+At Lorna J. Fedelem, MD – Concierge Medicine & Wellness Center, Dr. Fedelem offers personalized concierge medical care alongside a diverse range of aesthetic treatments.
 She empowers patients to live vibrant and fulfilling lives by fostering strong relationships, effectively managing chronic conditions, and maintaining overall well-being.

 Dr. Fedelem specializes in a comprehensive approach to healthcare, emphasizing lifestyle management and prevention.
 Her expertise includes cardiovascular disease prevention, osteoporosis management, cancer risk assessment, and education on stroke and diabetes.
 Patients can also benefit from personalized consultations to develop custom diet and exercise plans.

-Dr. Fedelem founded Lorna Fedelem, MD, Concierge Medicine and Wellness Center to provide a holistic approach that enhances both physical appearance and overall well-being.
+Dr. Fedelem founded Lorna J. Fedelem, MD – Concierge Medicine & Wellness Center to provide a holistic approach that enhances both physical appearance and overall well-being.
 Over three years ago, she expanded her practice, introducing a range of aesthetic and wellness services designed to complement her medical offerings.

 These services include facial and body treatments, as well as functional therapies like pelvic floor strengthening to address incontinence for both men and women.
 Treatments such as body contouring, facial rejuvenation, and tailored packages for pelvic floor health and female intimacy are also available.
 No concierge membership is required to access these exceptional aesthetic services.